jasmineshaw14/cses.carleton.ca/HACKING.md

 ### No PHP.

 While installing PHP is recommended it is only required for the static fallback.
-You will however be required to comment of the config that imports mod_php.
+You will however be required to comment of the config that imports `mod_php`.